Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Does the injection hurt?
 Be direct.+

-Most patients are genuinely surprised by how manageable it is.
-Dr. Fong applies topical anaesthetic cream for 20–30 minutes and then administers a local nerve block before any PRP injection.
-During injection, most men report feeling pressure and mild warmth — not sharp pain.
-On a 10-point scale, patients typically describe discomfort as 1–2 out of 10.
-The anticipation is usually worse than the procedure itself.
+The experience is consistently less uncomfortable than men anticipate.
+Dr. Fong first applies a topical anaesthetic cream for 20–30 minutes, then administers a local nerve block before any PRP injection.
+During the injection itself, most patients report a sensation of pressure and mild warmth — not acute pain.
+On a 10-point discomfort scale, most men rate the procedure at 1–2 out of 10.
+The anxiety beforehand tends to be harder to manage than the procedure itself.

 Will it increase size?+

-The P-Shot® is primarily designed to improve erectile function, sensitivity, and tissue health — not as a size-enlargement procedure.
-That said, improved blood flow and tissue quality do result in fuller, more complete erections in men who previously experienced incomplete engorgement.
-Some men report a modest increase in girth as a secondary effect of improved vascular response.
-We will not make specific size claims, as outcomes vary considerably by individual.
+The P-Shot® is designed primarily to improve erectile function, vascular quality, and penile sensitivity — it is not marketed as an enlargement procedure.
+That said, improved blood flow and tissue health do support fuller, more complete erections in men who previously experienced partial engorgement.
+Some men report a secondary increase in girth resulting from improved vascular response.
+Specific size claims are not made by this clinic, as outcomes differ considerably between individuals.

 How much downtime should I expect?+

-There is no significant downtime.
-Mild swelling or bruising at the injection sites is common for 1–3 days, but most men return to office work the following day.
-Strenuous physical activity and anti-inflammatory medications should be avoided for the first 5–7 days post-treatment to allow the regenerative process to proceed without interference.
+Downtime is minimal.
+Some mild swelling or bruising at the injection sites is normal for 1–3 days, but most men return to office or desk work the following day.
+Strenuous physical exercise and anti-inflammatory medications should be avoided for 5–7 days post-procedure to allow the regenerative process to proceed without interference.

 I have diabetes — can the P-Shot® help?+

-Vascular damage from chronic high blood glucose is one of the most common causes of ED in men with Type 2 diabetes, and it is a mechanism that PDE5 inhibitors (sildenafil, tadalafil) often address poorly once vessel damage is established.
-Clinical observations suggest PRP-based vascular regeneration may be more effective in this group precisely because it targets the underlying microvasculature rather than relying on dilatory pathways that are already compromised.
-Dr. Fong will review your current diabetes management and any cardiovascular history before recommending treatment.
+Microvascular damage from chronically elevated blood glucose is among the most prevalent causes of ED in men with Type 2 diabetes, and it is precisely the mechanism that oral PDE5 inhibitors often fail to address once structural vessel damage is established.
+Clinical observations suggest PRP-based vascular regeneration may offer meaningful benefit in this cohort by directly targeting endothelial repair rather than relying on dilatory pathways that are already compromised.
+Dr. Fong will review your diabetes management history, HbA1c trends, and any cardiovascular considerations before advising on suitability.

 How long do results last, and will I need repeat sessions?+

-Results are typically maintained for 12–18 months following a single session.
-Tissue regeneration from PRP is a real biological process, but it does not halt natural ageing.
-Many men choose to schedule an annual maintenance session to sustain the improvements achieved.
-Some men with more significant vascular damage or progressive Peyronie's disease benefit from 2–3 initial sessions spaced 4–6 weeks apart — Dr. Fong will outline a personalised plan during consultation.
+A single P-Shot® session may maintain benefit for approximately 12–18 months.
+Because PRP stimulates real biological tissue regeneration rather than a drug effect, results do not reverse overnight — but natural ageing continues.
+Many men elect an annual maintenance session to preserve the gains achieved.
+Men with more substantial vascular damage or progressive Peyronie's disease may benefit from 2–3 initial sessions spaced 4–6 weeks apart; Dr. Fong will outline an individualised plan at your consultation.

-Book a confidential men's health consultation at SkinArtMD Burnaby (near Metrotown).
-Dr. Sharon Fong will provide an honest medical assessment, realistic expectations, and a personalised treatment plan — in English, Mandarin, or Cantonese.
+Book a confidential men's health consultation with Dr. Sharon Fong at SkinArtMD Burnaby, near Metrotown.
+Receive an honest medical assessment, realistic expectations, and a personalised treatment approach — available in English, Mandarin, or Cantonese.

 Also offered at our Richmond location